 With the OPERATION: CAMPOUT!
 Program, we can lend you gear free of charge (includes a tent, chairs, stove, lantern and more).
 This program is designed for military individuals and military families new to camping or experienced campers stationed or recovering in this area.OPERATION: CAMPOUT! is an opportunity for families to reconnect with each other and the great outdoors in a comfortable, safe and relaxing setting.

-Contact the park office directly by phone to make your reservation at 301-722-1480 or e-mail Ranger Milbourne (camping fees apply).
+Contact the park office directly by phone to make your reservation at 301-722-1480 or e-mail Ranger Bridges (camping fees apply).
 Be sure to let us know you are reserving through OPERATION: CAMPOUT!

 Interpretive activities include nature hikes, talks, nature crafts, demonstrations, children's programs, campfire programs and special events.
 The Nature Center has open hours for visitors to explore the building and its many exhibits.

 Group programs are also available upon request throughout the year and can be tailored to accommodate group needs.
-To learn more about the interpretive programs available, please contact Ranger Wieners at 301-722-8966 or via e-mail at firstname.lastname@example.org.
+To learn more about the interpretive programs available, please contact Ranger Barger at 301-722-1480 or via e-mail at firstname.lastname@example.org.

-Scales and Tales Aviary“Scales and Tales” is an educational program using injured, non-releasable birds of prey and reptiles native to Maryland.
+Scales & Tales Aviary“Scales & Tales” is an educational program using injured, non-releasable birds of prey and reptiles native to Maryland.
 Featured at the Rocky Gap State Park Aviary are many birds that have been injured and cannot be released or have been raised in captivity and could not survive in the wild.

 This one-of-a-kind program allows visitors the opportunity to view wildlife up close and hear the tales of how the animals became part of the program.

-Our "Critter Encounter" program will bring our birds direct to your campsite.
-If you are looking for something unique at your next gathering, a Scales and Tales program can be scheduled as part of your special event.
+If you are looking for something unique at your next gathering, a Scales & Tales program can be scheduled as part of your special event.
 To check for program availability, scheduling or to receive information on program costs, please contact the park office at 301-722-1480 or via e-mail to Ranger Barger at email@example.com

 “Rock hop” down into the canyon on the challenging five-mile long Evitt’s Homesite Trail and find yourself surrounded by hemlock, mountain laurel and rhododendron.
 Cross the small cascading stream on the footbridge and begin to climb Evitt’s Mountain, named for one of Allegany County’s first European settlers.
-This is an ambitious trail that climbs about 1,000 feet in elevation in 2.5 miles (5 miles round-trip).
+This is an ambitious, out-and-back trail that climbs about 1,000 feet in elevation in 2.5 miles.
 Plan to take water and a camera and spend a couple of hours hiking to the top of the mountain.
 This trail offers a great hike for those willing to take the challenge.

 The one-quarter mile long Touch of Nature Trail offers hikers of all ability levels a paved trail.
 Benches line the hemlock-edged path that leads to the fishing dock and connects with the Lakeside Loop Trail.

 Rocky Gap State Park's Lake Habeeb offers year-round recreational opportunities.
 Boats are allowed on Lake Habeeb 24 hours per day, 7 days per week.
 Navigational lights are required after sunset.
 Only electric powered motors are allowed on Lake Habeeb.
 Gasoline powered motors are prohibited.
 A public boat ramp is located within the park, along Pleasant Valley Road.
-Rental boats, including canoes and kayaks (Memorial Day weekend to Labor Day), are available in the day-use beach area and at the campground beach, for campground users.
+Canoe, kayak and SUP board rentals (Memorial Day weekend to Labor Day) are available in the Day Use Area and at the campground beach, for campground users.